U. S. Naval Air

 Top Navy and Army Fighters on Dec 7, 1941

 The Curtiss P-40 was not a new design, it was a re-engined P-36 Mohawk, but it was available while designs that became famous later were still under development.
 In April 1939 the Army placed order for 550 P-40's, of 14,000 to be built during the war.
 Several P-40's defended at Pearl Harbor and two pilots were credited with downing 8 bombers, while 5 P-36 downed 2 Zeros with one Mohawk lost.
 The Army's P-40 could equal the Zero in a high speed, high altitude fight.
 The Zero and Navy planes were optimized for low level flying.
-The Spitfire defended over Darwin in February 1942 P-40's; 17 of 27 were downed by Zeros in the two raids.
+The Spitfire defended over Darwin in February 1942; 17 of 27 were downed by Zeros in the two raids.
 Nine P-40's also went down.

-Fought Zeros in Asiatic Fleet Theater
+Also Fought Zeros in Asiatic Fleet Theater

-Boeing P-26 Pea-shooter Curtiss P-36 Mohawk
+Boeing P-26 Pea-shooter Seversky P-35 Curtiss P-36 Mohawk

-Hawker Hurricane Submarine Spitfire
+Hawker Hurricane Supermarine Spitfire

 Four British Commonwealth squadrons were given 52 unassembled Buffalos to defend Singapore.
 None had seen the plane before.
 Assembly was slow.
 Once in the air, there were problems with radios and guns.
 Assembly and flight manuals had arrived in the crates, but not maintenance manuals.
 When Singapore was attacked on Dec 8, the inexperienced pilots with their new planes were target practice for Zeros, but then, the Commonwealth pilots also had trouble with older Japanese Claude fighters -- with fixed landing gear.
 More Buffalos and new Hurricanes were shipped in as replacements and again, were chewed up.
 When the RAF rose to meet Zeros in Ceylon, 32 Spitfires defended, 24 were lost.
 Never-the-less, three Buffalo pilots became aces.